Kankelborg-Group/kgpy/README.md

 This library aims to contain general code that does not belong with a specific Kankelborg Group project.

+## Documentation

+The [documentation](https://kgpy.readthedocs.io/) is currently hosted by Read the Docs.
+It is automatically compiled every time a commit is pushed to `master`.

 ## Installation

 This project requires `conda` for all functionality.